wangzexin/addressbook-level3/doc/DeveloperGuide.md

 1. User requests to list tags
 2. AddressBook shows a list of tags
 3. User requests to rename a specific tag in the list
+4. AddressBook shows a confirmation message
+5. User confirms to rename the tag
-4. AddressBook update the name of the tag <br>
+6. AddressBook update the name of the tag <br>
 Use case ends.

 **Extensions**